-Induction cooking is very different from conventional gas or electric cooking.
-Due to the way that induction cooking works, only certain types of pans will work on an induction cooktop or burner.
-How do you know if your cookware is compatible?
+Induction cooking is very different from conventional gas or electric cooking—and only certain types of pans will work on an induction cooktop or burner.
+So, how do you know if your cookware is compatible?

-There are a few tricks that you can use to make sure you're buying the right cookware and will determine if your current pots and pans will work.
+There are a few ways to make sure you're buying the right cookware, and determine if your current pots and pans will work.
 There is even a way to make non-compatible pans work on your induction stove.
 But first, let's look at what makes induction cooking different from other stoves.

 How Does Induction Cookware Work?